kepik/Selenium-Saucedemo/Readme.md

    - Finish the checkout process
 3. Logout

-To execute all features, run class on CucumberTest.java file.
+To execute all features, run class on  file.